jackyes/GoTube/README.md

 Optionally, you can disable TLS and bind the server to "127.0.0.1" so that it is only accessible from localhost then expose it as an onion service through TOR.

 ## Docker

+It is possible to use an image on Docker Hub with the following command:

+    docker run -p 8085:8085 --name gotube -v /home/user/config.yaml:/config.yaml -v /home/user/uploads:/uploads -v /home/user/converted:/converted jackyes/gotube

+`/home/user/config.yaml` is the path to your config.yaml file (copy and edit the one in this repository).
+`/home/user/uploads` is the folder where uploaded videos will be stored.
+`/home/user/converted` is the folder where the uploaded videos will be converted.
+change the default port 8085 accordingly with the one in config.yaml if you modify it.

+### Build Docker image yourself
 It is possible to create a Docker container following these steps:
 Clone the repository